Klinefelter Syndrome Research Study

 Potential benefits of participating:

-Families will receive a $100 honorarium for participation
+- Families will receive an honorarium of up to $100 for their participation

 For general information about participant rights, contact 1-866-680-2906